 Also in development are some Steampunk short stories, maybe a collection at some point.

-A reviewer suggested a spin-off from Ribbonworld; (I had already worked out a sequel for myself) and then another bkpam2158420_0850f31a8b0040aa82d8faddc3d3b6baperson who had bought the book suggested yet another plot line that could be explored.
+A reviewer suggested a spin-off from Ribbonworld; (I had already worked out a sequel for myself) and then another person who had bought the book suggested yet another plot line that could be explored.
 So that will be four books in that series if I can get around to writing them.
 The second, and what was actually my idea, is called Jungle Green, it’s currently in edit.

 The third, The lost Princess, is in the early stages of development, and the other one (Balcom 3) is just starting to move from being an idea into a rough plot.